Food & Nutrition Services

 We’re always working to offer our students healthier and tastier choices.

-In addition to meeting new standards, we’re also providing students the chance to give feedback through taste testing new products.
+In addition to meeting new standards, we’re also providing students the chance to give feedback through student surveys and taste testing new products.

 School meals are a great value and a huge convenience for busy families.

-A school lunch tray is provided at no cost to students as our school is a CEP* school.
+A school breakfast and lunch tray is provided at no cost to students as our school is a CEP* school.
 The cost of any extra trays, al a carte or snack items will be charged to student accounts.
+A list of prices is posted at each POS and is available upon request.
 Parents can pay for these extras online through our website at the Infinite Campus Parent Portal if your child should choose to purchase them.

 The Community Eligibility Provision (CEP)* provides nutritious meals at no charge to all students enrolled in this school.
 The CEP program is directed toward schools in economically disadvantaged areas.
 The United States Department of Agriculture administers this program under the National School Lunch Program.
 Your school will ask you to complete a Household Income Form (HIF) to determine your eligibility to receive additional benefits and determine school funding levels through both state and federal programs.
 Completing the form will only take a few minutes and will benefit you and your school.
 Return this form, along with your other registration materials, to your school district contact.
 Questions on completion of the form should be directed to your school’s FRAM Coordinator.
 Your district’s Food Service Director can answer any questions regarding the CEP program.